 Building Inspections

-The building Inspection
+The Building Inspection

 An inspector does not evaluate whether or not a buyer is getting good value for his or her money.
 Rather, the inspector checks the safety of the building, focusing on the structure, construction and mechanical systems to determine whether any repairs are necessary.
 Generally, an inspector checks the electrical system, plumbing and waste disposal systems, water heater, insulation, ventilation, heating and air conditioning systems, water source, water quality, potential for pests, foundation, doors, windows, ceilings, walls, floors and roof.
 If the building inspector discovers a serious problem, the inspector may suggest a more specific inspection.
 A buyer should also consider having the building inspected for the presence of a variety of health-related risks, such as radon gas, asbestos or lead, if not included in the basic inspection.

-The building Inspector
+The Building Inspector

 Speak to a Real Estate Lawyer